$R^3_{\lambda}$ inspired black holes: Physical consequences and conclusion

 \subsection{Acknowledgment}

-I would like to thank P. Pre\v{s}najder (my PhD supervisor) and V. Balek for their valuable comments and corrections.
-This work was partially supported by COST Action MP1405 and UK/92/2015.
+I would like to thank P. Pre\v{s}najder (my PhD supervisor) and V. Balek for their valuable comments and corrections and also the reviewer for pointing out a list of interesting references related to this work.
+This research was partially supported by COST Action MP1405 and UK/92/2015.